Note: Our monthly meetings have been cancelled until further notice due to concerns about the corona virus. Learn more.

 The Fort Worth Camera Club was founded in 1930 with the same purpose that it now has: to promote photography as an art form and vehicle for creative expression.
 The club has continued to explore advances in photography from film to pixels, from Brownies to SLRs and to phones and devices of all types.

-Dues are payable in January of each year or upon joining.
+Dues are payable in January or upon joining.
 Dues are $40 for individuals; $20 for students age 18 or younger.
 Dues are reduced by half on July 1.
 PDF-2020-July-Member-Form.

 - Contact us at firstname.lastname@example.org.

 - Follow us on this website and on Facebook.

 - Find names of PDF 2020 Board and Officers.

 - Find PDF Fort Worth Camera Club Bylaws 2020